SeBrul/matlab_fiji_protocol/README.md

 ## Matlab-Fiji Protocol

-Before using the script, Fiji with the Trainable Weka plugin need to be installed.
 The MATLAB code passes an image from MATLAB to FIJI, applying a predefined classifier on the image and passes the image back to MATLAB.

+Before using the script:
+1) Fiji with the Trainable Weka plugin need to be installed
-Before use adapt paths in lines 3-5.
+2) Adapt paths in lines 3-5

-For help with the installation, see:
+For help with installations, see:

 https://fiji.sc/